coreinfrastructure/best-practices-badge/doc/security.md

   the reporter can reply and start the process again).
 * If it is a bug but not security vulnerability, the security contact will create an issue as usual for repair.
-* If it a security vulnerability, one of the security contacts will fix it in a *local* git repository and *not* share it with the world until the fix is ready.
+* If it is a security vulnerability, one of the security contacts will fix it in a *local* git repository and *not* share it with the world until the fix is ready.
 An issue will *not* be filed, since those are public.
 If it needs review, the review will not be public.
+  Discussions will be held, as much as practical, using encrypted channels (e.g., using email systems that support hop-to-hop encryption).
   Once the fix is ready, it will be quickly moved through all tiers.
+  The goal is to minimize the risk of attackers exploiting the problem before it is fixed.
+Our goal is to fix any real vulnerability within two calendar weeks of a report (and do it faster if practical);
+  the actual time will depend on the difficulty of repair.

 Once the fix is in the final production system, credit will be publicly given to the vulnerability reporter (unless the reporter